The 50 Best Celebrity Mugshots, Hot and Famous Mugshots of all time

 5. David Bowie, 1976

-The English Rockstar David Bowie (born David Robert Jones) was arrested for marijuana possession in Rochester, New York in May 1976 after a performance at the Community War Memorial.
+English Rockstar David Bowie (born David Robert Jones) took a stylish mugshot for a marijuana possession arrest in Rochester, New York in May 1976 after a performance at the Community War Memorial.
 Both Bowie and Iggy Pop were arrested when police found 6 ounces of marijuana in their hotel rooms.

 Iggy Pop and David Bowie spent one night in jail and were then released on bail.
 Drug charges were dismissed when a grand jury declined to indict them.